Justin Packshaw: Adventuring and expeditions

 In 2021 Packshaw led a 57-day research expedition of Antarctica.
-The started from Novolazarevskaya Station in Queen Maud Land and travelled through the interior 1,400 miles to the Geographic South Pole.
+They started from Novolazarevskaya Station in Queen Maud Land and travelled through the interior 1,400 miles to the Geographic South Pole.
 With teammate Dr Jamie Facer-Childs the pair kite skied and man-hauled, unsupported across the ice.
 The team carried out research on climate change and also on human physiology and psychology working in collaboration with NASA, ESA and Stanford University.

 Honours and recognitions

 Packshaw is a UK Ambassador for The Prince's Trust.
 During the 2016 New Year Honours, he was made a Member of the Order of the British Empire 'for services to expeditions, youth development, and charity'.
 In July 2016, he was commissioned a Deputy Lieutenant of Greater London., and was awarded the Freedom of the City of London in 2018.
 In 2021 Packshaw was given a Lifetime Achievement award by the British Ex-Forces in Business Awards.